harish-shivaram/shilly-jekyll/_selfhosted/selfhosting.md

 Once the base infrastructure is in place, there are several tools available to make the whole process painless and smooth for adding further services and capabilities.

+## Getting Started

+The best way to start is by setting up services to run within the home.
+The barrier to entry is low, and all of the effort and expenditure will when you actually start self-hosting over the internet.
+Having the services first run within the home network is like having a staging ground, or a sandbox, to identify what would work best to suit your needs, and what you would like have always accessible over your fingertips.

+Start with a simple SBC, and put some services on that to get going.
+There will be articles on the best options for the hosting computers, the best services to self host and how to go about all of this.
+Hopefully, the steps would be easy enough to follow to succesfully get to self-hosting...